5.4 Competitor Usability Testing

 Description

-For example, to generate ideas on how to create a better U.S. tax experience, you could conduct usability testing on tax preparation in Sweden or India.
-The results would not tell you whether the U.S. tax experience is good (it is not), but they may give you ideas around whether to improve the comprehensibility of the tax code, the submission process, or the tax rules themselves.
+The competitor does not have to be a direct rival.
+To generate ideas for a better U.S. tax experience, you could watch participants prepare taxes in Sweden or India.
+The results would not tell you whether the U.S. tax experience is good, but they may suggest whether to focus on the comprehensibility of the tax code, the submission process, or the rules themselves.

 How to